-The Mohbat Prize for Writing is now in its sixth year.
-Our winners attend SUNY Albany, Hunter College and Wesleyan University with our 2015 winner off to Syracuse in the fall.
-All of them were inspired to compete for this award and will remember that decision for the their college lives and beyond.
-For them, and for all the students who made the decision to apply for this award, good writing is in their futures.
+The Mohbat Prize for Writing is now in its eighth year.
+All of the winners and runners up were inspired to compete for this award and will remember that decision for the their college lives and beyond.
+For them, and for all the students who made the decision to apply for this award, we hope that good writing is in their futures.

 The Mohbat Prize was created by the friends and family of Joe Mohbat shortly following his death in 2011.
 All understood his love of writing, journalism and the English language and his inclination to share those interests with aspiring young writers.

 The Mohbat Prize is their expression of who he was and how his life could continue to impact others.
 The goal is to further good writing by identifying and helping promising young writers at the high school level, just as Mohbat did with Verdery Knights.
 Read more in the Wall Street Journal coverage, “Scholarships for Young Writers” (July 5, 2012).